 He willed his mana into a tempest once again, attacking Evelyn’s magic.
 Simultaneously, he tried to sever the woman’s connection to her flames.
 There was a slight resistance pushing back at him.
-Looking forward, she saw him looking at her and her lips curved into a smile.
+Looking forward, she saw him looking at her and her lips curve into a smile.
 The woman knew who he was and what he was trying to do.

 ‘She’s good.’
 He thought to himself.

 A smile surfaced on his face.
-It was like facing off against Prim again in one of their little competition.
+It was like facing off against prim again in one of their little competition.
 ‘But not good enough.’
 Imposing his domineering will onto hers, he shattered her mana flow and quickly vaporized the flames in a single breath.

 Whispers and questions flew around the room once more, addressing the even that had just occurred.